State Police (Latvia): Vehicles

 Some of the Škoda vehicles used for traffic policing are unmarked.

-Uniform and Vehicle Design
+Uniform and vehicle design

 In 1991, the Latvian State Police first adopted a grey-white vehicle livery, which was designed by Gunārs Glūdiņš, a former professor of the Art Academy of Latvia.
 The design took inspiration from American police and military vehicles, with the first iteration of the design also including stripes in red.
 A similar white-red version was adopted by the State Fire and Rescue Service, a green-white - by municipal police forces and an early grey-white - by the Security Service of Parliament and State President, as well as other services.

-In June 2018, while celebrating its 100th anniversary, the Police unveiled its new visual identity: a new, pre-WWII-style logo based on the lesser coat of arms of Latvia and new livery with blue, lime green and grey elements inspired by a Latvian folk ornament, the Brush of Māra (Māras Slotiņa).
-The new design was designed by a group of students and professors from the Art Academy of Latvia and is scheduled to replace the old one starting from 2020.
-New uniforms to gradually replace the old all-blue kit were also presented later the same year.
-The old uniforms are planned to be phased out by 1 July 2024.